Important: If you are super-passionate about a niche, you should make a conscious effort not to be influenced by this or similar articles.

 Gaming has been a huge part of my life since as long as I can remember, basically.

-From the original Gameboy to Sega Master System II console, to our first family PC, I just loved video games.
+From the original Gameboy, to Sega Master System II console, to our first family PC, I just loved video games.
 And still do to this day.

 Gaming industry is huge, dwarfing the movie industry in revenue.